 Track & Field

 Tulane has a very active intramural sports scene.
 Over 60% of students participate in intramural sports every year, forming teams through clubs, classes, Greek organizations, and residence halls.
-Sports include basketball, indoor and outdoor soccer, football, sand and indoor volleyball, tennis, and others.
+Sports include basketball, indoor and outdoor soccer, flag football, sand and indoor volleyball, tennis, and others.

 Saturday was epic - there is no other way to describe it.
 If you haven't heard by now, Tulane played our first home football game on campus in nearly 40 years.
 For the first time in recent memory, we had 40,000 tailgaters on campus.